enricollen/fastRTC-voice-agent/README.md

 # FastRTC Voice Agent

 A voice-enabled AI assistant that can engage in natural conversations.
-The project combines FastRTC for real-time communication, ElevenLabs for speech synthesis/recognition, and Ollama for local LLM-powered agent.
+The project combines FastRTC for real-time communication, ElevenLabs for speech synthesis/recognition, and LiteLLM for LLM-agnostic model support.

 ## Features